 Improving access to post-exposure prophylaxis

 WHO now recommends an intradermal post-exposure vaccination regimen that can be completed in one week, requiring visits only on day 0, day 3 and day 7 respectively [1].
 This highly effective abridged regimen is both dose-sparing and more economical for patients and health providers [28].
-Yet, rabies endemic countries have been slow to adopt the updated WHO position.
+Yet, rabies- endemic countries have been slow to adopt the updated WHO position.
 In parts of Tanzania a post-exposure vaccination regimen is used that is not recommended (case 3).
 Moreover, while advised for WHO category III exposures such as cases 1, 3 and 4, RIG has rarely been available in East Africa.
 Concern has been raised regarding recent human deaths in Tanzania attributed to confusion in post-exposure management, with RIG speculated to have been given and not vaccination.
 Hence there is an urgent need to update national guidelines to follow WHO guidance and ensure healthcare practitioners are trained and competent to manage rabies exposures appropriately.
 The high cost of vaccines remains a barrier for bite victims (typically costing around $10 per vaccination in East Africa, for example, case 3 paid 30,000 Tanzania shillings per dose, equivalent to $13 while case 4 paid 1000 Kenya shillings per dose, equivalent to $8) as well as for health providers, translating into inadequate supply and chronic stockouts.
 Meanwhile, indirect costs to patients (travel, lost income) also can be prohibitively high.
 The promise of investment in human rabies vaccines by Gavi, the Vaccine Alliance, offers a chance to address PEP access issues and radically redress inequalities underlying human rabies deaths [29,30].
 Estimates from modelling studies suggest improved PEP access would prevent over 1.3 million human rabies deaths by 2035 [31].
 But with global health priorities disrupted by the pandemic, Gavi support for human rabies vaccines has yet to begin and these deaths continue.

 Recommendations to address rabies from a One Health perspective